 In the south, we support primary health centers in Yei and the state hospital’s pediatrics unit, which serve local communities and displaced people.
 We also have teams working in three facilities in Pibor, including a health center with surgical capacity, we support a primary health center in Mundri town and run community health posts in remote locations around Mundri.

 In December, we handed over our mobile clinics in Akobo and a primary health care facility we built in Kier to other organizations.
 Working in hard-to-reach areas with no other medical services, our teams treated more than 50,000 patients and ensured several hundred referrals for secondary care between late 2017 and the end of 2018.
+Learn how you can best help in South Sudan and other countries.

 Protection of Civilians (PoC) sites